NixOS/nix/doc/manual/src/architecture/store/store.md

 A Nix store is a collection of *store objects*.

+## Store Object

 A store object can hold

 - arbitrary *data*
 - *references* to other store objects.

 Nix makes no distinction if store objects are build inputs, build results, or build tasks.

+Store objects are [immutable][immutable-object]: once created, they do not change until they are deleted.

+## Reference

+References to store objects are [opaque][opaque-data-type], [unique identifiers][unique-identifier]:
+The only way to obtain references is by adding or building store objects.
+A reference will always point to exactly one store object.

+## Operations

 A Nix store can *add*, *retrieve*, and *delete* store objects.